 The present bridge was built in 1826 from local stone to cross this newly created fishpond and may have replaced a smaller bridge or simple ford crossing at the original stream.
 The pond was intended both as a source of fish for the kitchens of Coleorton Hall and as a place of recreation for fishing and boating by the Beaumonts, with a boathouse on the shore closest to Bell Cottage.
 With the passage of time the original, single track, two arch bridge, became unsuitable for modern traffic levels and in 1938 the original bridge was dismantled, each stone carefully numbered, the central section was widened and the sides were rebuilt using the original stones and two new arches built on each end to give the bridge as it is seen today.

 Over the years the pond has suffered from silting up and reduced water flow and in times past was both deeper and more extensive than today and was a source of recreation for the whole village with fishing, ice skating, swimming and rafting taking place.
-It was also a place of tragedy with an accidental drowning and suicides.

 The fishpond has always been a place of wildlife interest particularly so for its resident toad population with up to 7000 adults breeding in a good year.
 However, the viability of this population is threatened following the construction in 1994 of the A512 bypass adjacent to the pond.

 The Fishpond also has a sadder side with an accidental drowning and suicides.